dym-dym/pdflatex-makefile/README.md

 ## Dependencies

-git must be installed to use the `init` part or the makefile. pdflatex and bibtex are also required for document compilatation.
+git must be installed to use the `init` part or the makefile. pdflatex and bibtex are also required for document compilation.

 ## Usage